VaughnVernon/DomoTactical-TS/docs/DomoTactical.md

 # DomoTactical-TS Documentation ✅

 **DomoTactical-TS** is a comprehensive TypeScript implementation of Domain-Driven Design (DDD) tactical patterns based on the VLINGO/XOOM Lattice library.
-It provides a complete CQRS/Event Sourcing framework built on the DomoActors actor model, with production-ready abstractions and in-memory implementations for rapid development.
+It provides DDD-friendly tactical modeling tools and CQRS/Event Sourcing abstractions built on the DomoActors actor model.

 ## Project Overview